 1. Taxonomy alignment of investments including sovereign bonds 2.
-Taxonomy alignment of investments excluding sovereign bonds
+Taxonomy alignment of investments excluding sovereign bonds are environmentally sustainable investments that do not take into sustainable under the EU Taxonomy.

 - What is the minimum share of investments in transitional and enabling activities? - There is no commitment to a minimum proportion of investments in transitional and enabling activities and therefore the minimum share of such investments is 0%.